Day 1: City Tour – Table Mountain

 - Mossel Bay museum complex

 Day 8: Safari Camp-Swellendam-Nuy Valley

 An early morning safari is first on our agenda.
 A qualified ranger will accompany you and inform you of many interesting facts regarding the surrounding nature and wildlife.
-This lovely start to the Day will be followed with a hearty breakfast.
+This lovely start to the Day will be followed by a hearty breakfast.
 From here we'll continue on to Swellendam, the third oldest city in South Africa.
-In Swellendam we'll visit the Drosdty Museum which used to be the seat of the landdrost, a magistrate-cum-commissioner of the Dutch East India Company.
-A walkabout around the grounds reveals the Dutch architectural style of the buildings as well as a strong Victorian influence.
+In Swellendam, we'll visit the Drostdy Museum which used to be the seat of the landdrost, a magistrate-cum-commissioner of the Dutch East India Company.
+A walkabout around the grounds reveals the Dutch architectural style of the buildings, as well as a strong Victorian influence.
 Another point of interest is the church comprising an eclectic mix of architectural styles.